 Special Enrollment Period

 If you delay signing up for Medicare, or miss your Initial Enrollment Period, you may qualify for a Special Enrollment Period.
-Depending on why you missed your Initial Medicare Enrollment Period, there are a number of factors that determine whether you qualify for SEP.
+Depending on why you missed your Medicare Initial Enrollment Period, there are a number of factors that determine whether you qualify for a Special Enrollment Period.
 Some of these possibilities include a change in where you live, a loss of current coverage, and your plan changing its contract with Medicare.

 Annual Enrollment Period

-Annual Enrollment Period (AEP) is typically October 15 to December 7 – when you can make changes to your current Medicare plan or enroll for the first time.
-Whether you’re changing from Original Medicare to a Medicare Advantage plan, or vice versa, or adding a Prescription Drug plan, AEP is the perfect time to make changes to your plan, especially if you didn’t qualify for SEP.
+The Annual Enrollment Period, also known as Open Enrollment, is typically October 15 to December 7.
+At this time, you can make changes to your current Medicare plan or enroll for the first time.
+Whether you’re changing from Original Medicare to a Medicare Advantage plan (or vice versa) or adding a prescription drug plan, the Annual Enrollment Period is a great time to make changes to your plan, especially if you didn’t qualify for a Special Enrollment Period.

 General Enrollment Period

-If you miss your Initial Enrollment Period and you don’t qualify for a Special Enrollment Period, you may be able to enroll in Medicare during General Enrollment Period.
-GEP takes place between January 1st and March 31st of each year.
-However, because GEP is past initial enrollment, you may have to pay a fee for enrolling during this period.
+If you miss your Initial Enrollment Period and you don’t qualify for a Special Enrollment Period, you may be able to enroll in Medicare during the General Enrollment Period, which takes place between January 1 and March 31 of each year.
+If you enroll during this time and it is past your Initial Enrollment Period, your coverage will begin July 1.